kathleenlan/pronounced/README.md

-# README
+# Pronounced

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Pronounced is a pronunciation crowd-sourcing platform.

-* Ruby version
+## Ruby version

+This application is developed against Ruby 2.3.1.

-* System dependencies
+## System dependencies

+You will need to install ImageMagick, which is a dependency of the paperclip gem.

+## Getting started

+* Create a `database.yml` and populate it with the appropriate credentials.

+`cp config/database.yml.example config/database.yml`

+## Test Suite

+The test suite can be run by running `bundle exec rake` on the command line in the project directory.

+## TODO

-* Configuration
+* Render flash messages

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Implement authentication

-* ...
+* Implement authorization
+* Add views and controller actions